 Comes with a mesh-head V-Pad snare (PDX-8)

-Don’t let the smaller size fool you, this kit is capable of producing some amazing sounds.
+Don’t let the smaller size fool you.
+This kit is capable of producing some amazing sounds.
 The bass drum is solid and feels great.We also appreciate a more affordable product from Roland.
 The downside?
 We would love mesh heads for the entire drum set.
 If you are looking for a drum set in this price range you can check our buying guide on the best drum sets under $1000.

-This mid-range drum from Yamaha comes with some interesting features.
-This new version (predecessor: Yamaha DTX502) comes with improved sound quality and highly expressive playability along with user-friendly functionality.
+This mid-range drum kit from Yamaha comes with some interesting features.
+This new version (predecessor: Yamaha DTX502) comes with improved sound quality, highly expressive playability and user-friendly functionality.

-The thing that made DTX502, the previous version of this drum, so good was the type of quality it offered for the money.
+The thing that made DTX502, the previous version of this kit, so good, was the type of quality it offered for the money.
 Yamaha’s policy of going the full 9 yards when it comes to the core of their products definitely shows here.
-The rack is simple but made of thick tubes and everything generally inspires confidence.
+The rack is simple and made of thick tubes.
+Everything generally inspires confidence.

-In most cases when you are getting what is still a budget kit, you can’t really expect too much in terms of samples and presets.
+In most cases with budget kits, you can’t really expect too much in terms of samples and presets.
 However, Yamaha does things differently.
 You get 691 great drum samples, which are pretty crisp and clean for a budget kit.
 We can thank the versatile nature of the DTX502 for that.

 Here’s where things get complicated.
 The cymbals on the DTX502 are amazing.
 You can choke them if you want and they also have three zones.
 However, pads are that typical rubber design.
 When you play them, the feedback is simply not the greatest.
 It is worth mentioning that this is more or less the norm for this price range.